boazsegev/website_host_wild/source/about.md

 * **Producing** a demo, a single, an EP or a full album.

+* **Mixing/Mastering** if you're working with a different producer, I can cleanup the mix or master the track.

+    I do recommend, if budget allows, to always have a third party (not the producer / mixing engineer) finish up the mastering.
+Having a fresh set of ears adds a lot to the mastering stage.

 I'm honored and thankful that you chose to visit my website and that you would share your story with me.